“A relaxed yet top-quality beachside resort, that wows families and couples alike, whether you're active types or pure sun worshippers”

 - Well being

 This is a paradise for families, with everything you need on-site for an easy holiday.
 For little ones, a sandy beach with warm shallow water and a playground.
 Watersports for older kids, and a heated pool plus a toddler pool.
 Family spa treatments.
 A choice of restaurants, including Melathron, which offers European buffet fare for half-board stays, and Vinum, serving Italian food.
 Baby equipment to borrow, excellent Kids Clubs and superlative childcare so you can have some adult time to read, do watersports or dine a deux.
+Their sister property, Eagles Villas, is also good for families; we think best for kids from 2 years and up.

 Family friendly accommodation: